MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat.md

 ### Test Query File also known as PQ file with .query.pq extension

-The Test Query File (.query.pq) file contains a single Power Query M formula language query.
+The Test Query File (*".query.pq"*) file contains a single Power Query M formula language query.
 The mashup query is composed of variables, expressions, and values encapsulated by a let expression with custom connector Data Source function name and required meta data to execute.

 ```powerquery-m
 let